beyond-all-reason/RecoilEngine/doc/site/content/docs/guides/getting-started/getting-started-with-rmlui.md

 RmlUi.CreateContext("shared")
 ```

+What this does is create a unified context 'shared' for all your documents and data models, which is currently the recommended way to architect documents.
+If you have any custom font files, list them in `font_files`, otherwise leave it empty.

-This setup script can then be included from your `luaui/main.lua` (main.lua is the entry point for the LuaUI environment)
+The setup script above can then be included from your `luaui/main.lua` (main.lua is the entry point for the LuaUI environment).

 ```lua
 VFS.Include(LUAUI_DIRNAME .. "rml_setup.lua",  nil, VFS.ZIP) -- Runs the script
 ```

-What this does is create a unified context 'shared' for all your documents and data models, which is currently the recommended way to architect documents.
-If you have any custom font files, list them in `font_files`, otherwise leave it empty.
+> [!NOTE] The rml_setup.lua script included in base content only imports a font and cursor and doesn't create a context or set scaling

 ### Writing Your First Document